SPF Permerror - SPF Too Many DNS Lookups | EasyDMARC

 The “SPF record flattening” procedure is as follows:

 The total number of DNS lookups decreases by one every time a mechanism or a modifier is replaced.
-When both of these mechanisms/modifiers are removed, the total count drops to one since only the topmost SPF record needs a DNS query.
+When both mechanisms/modifiers are removed, the total count drops to one since only the primary SPF record needs a DNS query.

-The advantage to this approach to SPF too many DNS lookups is that using the SPF flattening technique, you can convert a very complex SPF record with over 10 DNS lookups into an IP address list while remaining secure.
+The advantage oft using the SPF flattening technique is that you can convert a very complex SPF record with over 10 DNS lookups into an IP address list while remaining secure.

 The disadvantage, however, is that the flattened SPF record loses synchronization with the specified IP addresses, resulting in incorrect SPF authentication results if the IP addresses change.
-This also requires you to monitor the IP addresses and manually update your SPF records on an ongoing basis.
+This also requires you to monitor the IP addresses and manually update your SPF records regularly.

 Request a Demo